-Note: All possible side effects are not included.
+Note: Each of the side effects above was reported in 20% or greater of patients treated with daratumumab.
+All possible side effects are not included.
 Your side effects may be different depending on your cancer diagnosis, condition, or if you are receiving other medicines in combination.
 Please discuss any concerns or questions with your medical team.